Make sure you’re on top of your academic work.

 Register on this website to receive job alerts, get headhunted and save your favourite roles to your personal dashboard.

-- Make your application for a job in 2020 now.
+- Make your application for a job in 2021 now.
 Many graduate consulting schemes open to receive applications in September and close mid November.
 Watch out though – a few close in October.
-There are exceptions to the autumn window, but remember – even application dates described as ‘open’ will close once the firm has received all the applications it needs.
+There are exceptions to the autumn window (some consulting employers are still offering vacancies) but remember – even application dates described as ‘open’ will close once the firm has received all the applications it needs.
 Don’t delay applying.
 Check out the advice in the employer hubs.

 What to do in winter

 - Now is usually the time to apply for short programmes (generally lasting two days to a week) such as insight days, McKinsey's Discover, PwC’s Talent Academy, Discover EY, etc…. all of which increase your chances of being considered for firms’ graduate schemes.
 Many are designed specifically for first-years and give you a great introduction to a consulting career.